 I also did tell this sweet girl, Jillian, about the end of the world.
 Miiissssssssstaaaake.

 There was also this creepy guy called David who disappeared and reappeared.
 Shudder.

 I think I also remember being told about some bully who was hitting people with sticks.
 I thought that was pretty dang dumb, and I was right.

 Oh yes, and I was also in this 'fashion show' for a cultural potluck.
-Some guy from Global News came and I was so mad that I hadn't brought my better lengha, or a long skirt with a long shirt too.
+Some guy from the news came and I was so mad that I hadn't brought my better lengha, or a long skirt with a long shirt too.
 Apparently I was on the news, but we didn't have the channel and I sulked some more.

 Another field trip does come to mind; our class went to some Sugar Shack to see how maple syrup was made, and I managed to nick the slice of wood me and another kid got to saw.
 It smelled good.
 I may still have it in my house somewhere.

 And I would be lying if I told you I didn't remember my two greatest pestilences from those years, a certain Juhi and Joanna.

 Joanna was a know-it-all who constantly locked horns with me in the fight to be number one.
 We went on this trip to an old Schoolhouse once, and we were the two finalists in the spelling bee.
 I slipped up and said the American spelling, and she won the certificate, dang it.

 Juhi, well, I don't have a clue what I had against her, except that she was quite annoying and followed Joanna around like she was the cure to cancer.

 There it is for you, my life from grades one to three.